Leadership

 Mary Mitchell

-Mary was born in Seattle, the daughter of a US Army Veteran, and graduated from Garfield High School.
-As a 30-year veteran working in the service of others, she started her career in civil service in the Seattle Police Department (SPD) as an Administrative Specialist on the auto records team.
-While serving in SPD, Mary also co-chaired the race and social justice change team and facilitated focus groups for the Citizen’s Academy and Race the Power of an Illusion.
+Mary MitchellMary was born in Seattle, daughter to a US Army Veteran, and graduated from Garfield High School.
+As 30-year veteran working in the service of others, Mary started her career in civil service in the Seattle Police Department as an Administrative Specialist on the auto records team.
+In addition to serving in the Seattle Police Department as an Administrative Specialist on the auto records team, Mary also co-chaired the race and social justice change team and facilitated focus groups for the Citizen’s Academy and Race the Power of an Illusion.

 Mary is an experienced professional in organizational development, conflict resolution, and racial and social justice.
-During her 11 years in Parking Enforcement, she served on SPD’s Change Team as co-lead, facilitator of Race the Power of an Illusion, Core 4-member, and certified mediator with the Inter-Local Conflict Resolution Group.
+During her 11 years in Parking Enforcement, she served on SPD’s Change Team as co-lead, facilitator of Race the Power of an Illusion, Core 4-member, certified mediator with the Inter-Local Conflict Resolution Group.

-Mary then served as the Deputy Director of the Consumer Protection Division of Seattle’s Department of Finance and Administration Services, where she was instrumental in creating the Racial Equity Toolkit to explore the development of the Marijuana Equity Program to increase diversity in the newly regulated industry.
+Mary then served as the Deputy Director of Consumer Protection Division of the Seattle’s Department of Finance and Administration Services, where she was instrumental in creating the Racial Equity Toolkit to explore the development of the Marijuana Equity Program to increase diversity in the newly regulated industry.

-Mary is a native daughter of Seattle, an alumnus of Garfield High School, and is honored to be able to use her kind-heartedness towards working for the City of Seattle.
+Mary is a native daughter of Seattle, is an alumnus of Garfield High School, and is honored to be able to use her kind-heartedness towards working for the City of Seattle.
 When she is not in the office, Mary enjoys spending time with her granddaughter, “Lady Bug”, or racing around town on her motorcycle, Big Blue!

 Shukri Olow

-Dr. Shukri Olow is honored to be supporting HSD's Youth and Family Empowerment Division, a division that is investing in upstream solutions and aimed at preventing the harm experienced by many in our community.
+Shukri OlowDr.
+Shukri Olow is honored to be supporting HSD's Youth and Family Empowerment Division, a division that is investing in upstream solutions and aimed at preventing the harm experienced by many in our community.
 She brings over 16 years of servant leadership and commitment to children and families across our region.

 Previously, Shukri worked for King County with the Best Starts for Kids Initiative, a voter-approved initiative to support every baby born in King County.
 She also led the Youth Development Strategy, a strategy supporting 32 youth-serving organizations.
 Shukri has served on several boards and organizations including Kent Youth and Family Services, Kent Rotary, Kent YMCA, and the Steering Committee for the Kent Education Levy in 2022.
 Shukri holds a Doctorate in Educational Leadership and Organizational Learning from Seattle University.